v. Shanghai

 DAY ONE

 I woke up early, stuffed a few last minute things in my backpack, and headed to Pudong Airport.
 I had a 2.5 hour flight on Spring Airlines, and Hong Kong was the destination!
-Several friends had traveled to Hong Kong, and I heard many great things about it, and I would be spending a day at Disneyland, so I was very excited!
+Several friends had traveled to Hong Kong, and I heard many great things about it, plus I would be spending a day at Disneyland, so I was very excited!
 The plane hit the tarmac about noon.
 After successfully making it through customs, I exchanged some RMB to HKD, then immediately purchased a temporary, pre-paid SIMcard.
 It costs about HK$80 (~US$10), provides 1GB of DATA and unlimited local call and text.
 Being a single girl, travelling alone, I was not about to be phoneless.

 After purchasing my SIMcard, I went next door and purchased an Octopus Card (HK$50 deposit, HK$100 on card).
 This handy little card works with lots of the public transit options, and from what I gather, can work as a pre-paid debit card at many places.
 It's a handy gadget to have if you plan on visiting or living in Hong Kong.
 If you remember to return it at the end of your trip, you can get your deposit and the remaining card value returned to you.
 I did not remember...

-...I went with the standard...
+...I went with the standard...eek!

 The view before the world dissolved into a sea of endless fog.

-There's lots of family friendly entertainment to do in Ngong Ping.
+There is a lot of family friendly entertainment to do in Ngong Ping.
 Take a look at the website for more information on transportation, events, activities, sites and fares.

 A short and leisurely stroll through the village and I find myself at the foot of the Big Buddha steps.
 268 steps later, I stand in front of the 34 meter, bronze Buddha; shrouded in the seemingly ever-present fog.
-Clearly, today was probably not the greatest day for this.
+Clearly, today was not the greatest day for this visit.
 Sadly, time was not on my side so this would have to do.
 We can't have it all, I suppose...

 Using my octopus card, I boarded the metro and headed into the city.
 I would take the metro to Tsuen Wan West.
 From there, I boarded the Royal View Hotel shuttle bus.
 After a quick check-in, I went up 17 flights to my room.
 I am pleased to say, my hotel room was lovely!
 I had a view of the sea and the bridges, and my room was spacious, comfortable, and well equipped.

 In Hong Kong, for roughly $100USD a night, you can get a beautiful suite with a view.
-Though I did not partake on this particular trip, I did scan the room service menu and it seemed quite affordable.
+Though I did not indulge on this particular trip, I did scan the room service menu and it seemed quite affordable.

 The hotel also sported an indoor swimming pool, spa, bar, restaurant, cafe, convenience store, and sandy beaches just outside the door.
 After a shower to wash off the layers of sweat (glamorous, I know), and a quick power nap, I headed to Tsim Sha Tsui to find some dinner.
 As is the usual with me, I somehow managed to end up in an Irish pub, Delaney's Irish Pub to be more precise.
 This time, I found good conversation with some fellas at the bar, who will forever be remembered as South Africa, England, and Canada.
 It was quite the little English club we had formed.
 We joked and discussed the state of the world, and what brought us all to Hong Kong, and the trials and tribulations of expat life.
 Finding myself wanting to fall asleep at the bar, I bid them adieu and headed back to the metro and the shuttle bus.